 - Upward social comparison

 This is the type of social comparison that happens when you compare yourself to someone you think is doing better than you.
-For example, comparing yourself with those who are wealthier, have a higher social status, seem happier, are more attractive, or age mates who are married with kids, etc.
+For example, upward social comparison involves comparing yourself with those who are wealthier, have a higher social status, seem happier, are more attractive, or age mates who are married with kids, etc.

 Upward social comparison affects people differently.
 For some, seeing other people’s achievements could serve as inspiration and motivation for self-improvement.
+They might even consider them role models and use their pictures when creating a vision board to manifest their ideal future.
 For others, however, engaging in upward social comparison could lead to them developing negative feelings such as jealousy, envy, inferiority, or inadequacy, thus resulting in life dissatisfaction.

 - Downward social comparison